sylvielamythepaut/geomaps/docs/installing.rst

 Python 3.7 or above is required
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  CliMetLab requires Python 3.7 or above.
+  ecmwf-geomaps requires Python 3.7 or above.
 Depending on your installation,
   you may need to substitute ``pip`` to ``pip3`` in the examples below.

   .. todo::